mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 Minimize the energy
 ===================

-.. container:: justify

 Now that the code for placing the atoms within the box has been written, let us perform an energy minimization to ensure there is no overlapping between the atoms.

 Prepare the minimization
 ------------------------

-.. container:: justify

 Let us start by importing NumPy and the copy libraries.
 Add the following to the beginning of the *MinimizeEnergy.py* file:

 .. code-block:: python